Stars vs. Kraken: Odds, total, moneyline - NHL Playoffs Second Round Game 6

 Stars vs. Kraken Total and Moneyline

-Here's a look at the favorite, total and moneyline for this matchup posted on several sportsbooks.
+Check out the favorite, total and moneyline for this matchup across different sportsbooks.

 |Stars Moneyline